alexchacon2341/navigation-dqn/README.md

 python -m ipykernel install --user --name drlnd --display-name "drlnd"
 ```

-7. Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.
+7. Before running code in a notebook, change its kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.

-![Kernel][image2]

 Follow the instructions in `Navigation.ipynb` to get started with training your own agent!